 Raghu Rau is the Sir Evelyn de Rothschild Professor of Finance at the Cambridge Judge Business School.
 He is also a founder and director of the Cambridge Centre for Alternative Finance (CCAF), as well as a member of the Cambridge Corporate Governance Network (CCGN).

 His research interests include empirical corporate finance, information economics, behavioral finance, and game theory.
 His papers focus on why investors behave the way they do in real life.
-He has investigated for example, behavioral biases that make investors value companies higher when the companies change their names, the effect of early-life natural disasters on CEO risk taking behavior, and why investors chase stale returns in mutual fund reported performance numbers.
-He has also published a textbook on corporate finance.
+Raghu has investigated for example, behavioral biases that make investors value companies higher when the companies change their names, the effect of early-life natural disasters on CEO risk taking behavior, and why investors chase stale returns in mutual fund reported performance numbers.
+He has also published a book on corporate finance and several book chapters on behavioral finance.